- Start date: September

-The course consists of six classes that are 20 credits each and a dissertation worth 60 credits.
-Four of the classes will be creative writing-specific, and two will be electives that may be chosen from an approved list of other masters level courses offered by the University.
+The course consists of six 20-credit classes a dissertation worth 60 credits.
+Four of the classes will be creative writing-specific, and two will be electives that may be chosen from an approved list of other Masters-level courses offered by the University.

 In keeping with our commitment to provide specialised support, the content of the Creative Writing Workshops in semester 1 and 2 partly depends on the nature of the creative projects you wish to develop.
 Whatever genre and form you choose to work in, tutors will suggest a programme of relevant reading and prompts for discussion and analysis.

 In the world of writing, as students and teachers alike, we are always asking 'how can it be done?'
 How do we go about finding ideas that stand out?
 What is our personal connection to the material?
 What is our writing voice — and, once we’ve found it, how do we develop it?
 How do we go about planning our novels, or structuring our screenplays?
 What is the best way to collect our assembled poems or short stories?

 Our MLitt workshops provide a supportive framework in which these – and many other – questions can be considered in practical and artistically rigorous ways.

 Joan Didion once said that we tell ourselves stories in order to live.
 The Semester 1 Skills Workshop prepares you for the writing life with an emphasis on the practical and strategic side of creative development.

 You'll gain insight into a variety of professional practices, including such topics as:

 - how editors work, how agents work, how producers work